Leader,

 Management Information Systems

 Management Information Systems (MIS) applies our understanding of business processes and business strategy to creating value from digital technologies.
 MIS focuses on understanding how digital technologies can make organizations more agile, effective, and efficient, can disrupt traditional industries, and create positive societal change.
-You’ll learn to manage project teams, to design and build systems to support business processes and use digitized information for decision-making.
 This is an excellent concentration if you are interested in business analysis, managing change through projects, and software system implementation.
-MIS is also a good complement and catalyst to other concentrations.

 Career Outcomes